 - Breathable.
 This muscle tee is made from 100% cotton.
 One of the biggest benefits of pure cotton fabric is its superior breathability.
 This means air can circulate easily through your shirt, which you’ll appreciate when you’re in the middle of a balls-to-the-walls workout.

 - Holds Less Odor.
-Unlike shirts with synthetic fibers, cotton shirts like the Bar Grip muslce tee do not have a tendency to develop a funky scent over the long-term.
+Unlike shirts with synthetic fibers, cotton shirts like the Bar Grip muscle tee do not have a tendency to develop a funky scent over the long term.
 So you can expect this shirt to smell as fresh on the 30th wear as it did on day one.

 - No Sleeves = All Guns!
 This is a muscle tee.
 That means it’s a sleeveless cut.
 And, come on, who doesn’t like to let the pythons out of their cage during a high volume upper body or arm day? 😀

-- May stretch temporarily in short-term.
+- May stretch temporarily in the short term.
 Unlike most synthetic fabrics, cotton does not wick.
 As such, it may become clingy as it gets soaked from sweat.
-This tendency to retain moisture also makes it more likely to temporarily stretch in a specific area of the shirt if pulled on during moderate-heavy use (e.g. around the waist when wear a tight weight lifting belt).
-It will return to it's original shape as it dries and the cotton fibers shorten from there elongated state.
+This tendency to retain moisture also makes it more likely to temporarily stretch in a specific area of the shirt if pulled on during moderate-heavy use (e.g. around the waist when wearing a tight weight lifting belt).
+It will return to its original shape as it dries and the cotton fibers shorten from their elongated state.

 Patent Pending Silicone Grips

-The patent pending silicone grips on the back of the shirt are, of course, what make this muscle tee more than just gym clothing.
+The patent-pending silicone grips on the back of the shirt are, of course, what makes this muscle tee more than just gym clothing.

-These silicone grips are designed specifically to resist movement against surfaces, even if they're damp.
-The grips are placed on wide area covering the upper part of the back of shirt, from shoulder to shoulder shoulder, and from traps to mid-back.
+These silicone grips are designed specifically to resist movement against surfaces, even if they’re damp.
+The grips are placed on a wide area covering the upper part of the back of the shirt, from shoulder to shoulder, and from traps to mid-back.

 This placement makes the grips work great for preventing back slippage during bench as well as on bar slippage on squats.
 (As an aside, it’s also great for floor exercises like glute bridges or hip thrusts, and other lower body barbell movements such as lunges.)